-Passing the buck is no longer an option, but higher performance standards are, as companies tackle climate change
+Passing the buck is no longer an option, but higher performance standards are

 In many ways, cleaning up our climate mess is a lot like doing the dishes.
 At this stage, it’s still possible to ignore mounting problems.
 Sure, there are record breaking wildfires in Australia and California.
 Sure, the glaciers are melting at historic speeds.
 Sure, the global temperature is spiking.
 Eventually, though, it’s going to become too much to handle.